akavva/VMFinder/README.md

 - Ensure your firewall allows connections to port 80 if you access the server externally.
 - Use **strong passwords** when setting up access control.
 - Review security best practices if deploying in production environments.

+## Contributing

+- Contributions are welcome!
+- Please open an issue or a pull request to improve detection accuracy, code quality, or security.